alberto-morales/microservices-java-training-course/docs/Communication_between_microservices(1).md

 In a microservices architecture, it is possible to distinguish two ways of communications between the microservices:

-* Synchronous: a microservice directly calls the other microservice and requires an immediate response, which results in dependency between the services. or web application communication, the HTTP protocol has been the standard for many years, and that is no different for microservices.
+* Synchronous: a microservice directly calls the other microservice and requires an immediate response, which results in dependency between the services.
+On web application communication, the HTTP protocol has been the standard for many years, and that is no different for microservices.
 It is a synchronous, stateless protocol.
 In synchronous communication, the client sends a request and waits for a response from the service.
 However, using that protocol, the client can communicate asynchronously with a server, which means that a thread is not blocked, and the response will reach a callback eventually.
 An example of such a library, which provides the most common pattern for synchronous REST communication,is Spring Cloud Netflix.

 ![Synchronous](./images/synchronous.png)